Gwolfgit/NoTrack/README.md

 # NoTrack

-Tracker block list that allows apps to continue functioning.
+Tracker/Ads/Badstuff block list that blocks everything not reqired for app function.

 Currently only for Facebook.